MohdSalmanKhan/practogit/ReadMe.txt

 	mkdir app/templates
 	mkdir tmp

+8. run ./db_create.py ( if permission not set , set it by using chmod)
+9. run ./db_migrate.py ( if permission not set , set it by using chmod)

 Phase 2 (Running) :-
-	1. Run this project by typing : ./run.py
+	1. Run this project by typing : ./run.py ( if permission not set , set it by using chmod)
 	2. For searching in app just type the url as : http://localhost:5000/ ( and give appropriate location and speciality)
 	2. For getting in admin page u need to type : http://localhost:5000/adminIndex
 	3. Now if u want to insert some doctor data then place the copy of image in static folder in app and in insert page just type the